Join the Team

 Regardless of position type, work hours will generally coincide with the Military and Veterans’ Resource Center’s hours of operation from 9 A.M. to 5 P.M. but will be flexible to accommodate the student’s class and office hours schedule.
 The Director will strive to accommodate hybrid work models as appropriate and will work to align students’ job duties with their professional interests where possible.

 The Work-Study Allowance Program offers an additional non-taxable allowance to students in return for performing VA-related activities.
-It serves as a supplemental VA education benefit and often provides the additional funding that allows a student to pursue and accomplish educational goals.
-Work-Study students earn an hourly wage equal to the federal minimum or the state minimum wage, whichever is greater.
-Students typically work up to 25 hours per week.
-The earnings received under VA work-study are not considered income and should not be mentioned as such.
+It serves as a supplemental VA education benefit and often provides the additional funding that allows a student to pursue and accomplish educational goals (the earnings received under VA work-study are not considered income and should not be mentioned as such).
+Work-Study students earn an hourly wage equal to the federal minimum or the state minimum wage, whichever is greater, and students typically work up to 25 hours per week.

 To qualify, a student must be enrolled in and pursuing an approved college degree, vocational or professional program of education at a rate of 3/4 time or greater and be receiving benefits under one of the following education programs: